Au-yeong Pak Kuan: Career

 In recognition of his effort for serving the Singapore National Football Team from 1979 to 1985, Au Yeong was awarded a Football Association of Singapore (FAS) Scholarship, a first in Singapore, to pursue an Electrical & Electronics Engineering Degree in the University of Surrey (England) from 1985 to 1987.
 Upon his return from England with a Bachelor of Science Degree (first class honors), Au Yeong started his engineering career with Pepperl+Fuchs Pte Ltd, a German company based in Singapore as a systems engineer.

 After retiring from football, Au Yeong switched to the sister company Pepperl+Fuchs Systems BV which would later, become Honeywell Safety Management System BV.
-Between 1991 to 2013, Au Yeong worked for various Honeywell companies.
+Between 1991 and 2013, Au Yeong worked for various Honeywell companies.
 He lived and worked in The Netherlands and Austria and held various general management and director positions.
 After more than 25 years with Honeywell, Au Yeong joined Tridonic GmbH, a sister company of the Zumtobel Group in Dornbirn, Austria.
 He has been with Tridonic GmbH since 2013.

 Accolades

-He was a member of the Singapore National Football Team which was awarded Team of Year by the Singapore National Olympic Council in 1980.
+He was a member of the Singapore national football team which was awarded Team of Year by the Singapore National Olympic Council in 1980.

 In 1985, he was nominated by the Football Association of Singapore for the Singapore National Olympic Council's meritorious award.